-Ms. Gross is counsel in Davis Polk's Corporate Department, practicing in the Intellectual Property and Technology Group in the Menlo Park office.
+Ms. Gross is counsel in Davis Polk's Corporate Department, practicing in the Intellectual Property and Technology Group in the Northern California office.
 Her practice includes a wide range of intellectual property-related matters, including with respect to cybersecurity, technology and data initiatives, development of privacy and data security policies and product development.
 She has significant experience advising clients on large-scale, complex business process and information technology outsourcing transactions.
 Her practice also includes experience providing legal advice within the payments industry, including with respect to mobile payments, e-commerce and other emerging payment systems.

 Mr. McMahon is counsel in Davis Polk’s Litigation Department in New York.
 He represents clients in a variety of civil and white collar criminal matters, including in complex commercial and contractual disputes, professional liability litigation, securities litigation, bankruptcy litigation, and criminal and regulatory investigations by federal and state governmental agencies.
 A significant portion of his practice involves defending major law firms against legal malpractice and breach-of-duty claims.
 He also advises clients on litigation risk in the context of potential transactions and otherwise outside of actual litigation.